All Episodes

 You want to see the image?

-Hang on, if you haven't seen this, I'm oops, wrong remote.
+Hang on, if you haven't seen this, I'm, oops, wrong remote.

-Got a most different remotes here.
+Got a bunch of different remotes here.

 And let me make sure there's no secret data here, like an email address.